Natural fiber: Moisture dependence

 The presence of water plays a crucial role in the mechanical behavior of natural fibers.
+Plants depend on water to help them grow.
+If the humidity was too high, then it would cause the plants to create mold and bacteria.
+Humidity would also increase the amount of pests around the plants.
 Hydrated, biopolymers generally have enhanced ductility and toughness.
 Water plays the role of a plasticizer, a small molecule easing passage of polymer chains and in doing so increasing ductility and toughness.
 When using natural fibers in applications outside of their native use, the original level of hydration must be taken into account.
-For example when hydrated, the Young’s Modulus of collagen decreases from 3.26 to 0.6 GPa and becomes both more ductile and tougher.
+For example when hydrated, the Young's Modulus of collagen decreases from 3.26 to 0.6 GPa and becomes both more ductile and tougher.
 Additionally the density of collagen decreases from 1.34 to 1.18 g/cm3.

 Applications

 Industrial use

 Of industrial value are four animal fibers: wool, silk, camel hair, and angora as well as four plant fibers: cotton, flax, hemp, and jute.
 Dominant in terms of scale of production and use is cotton for textiles.

 Natural fiber composites

 Natural fibers are also used in composite materials, much like synthetic or glass fibers.
 These composites, called biocomposites, are a natural fiber in a matrix of synthetic polymers.
 One of the first biofiber-reinforced plastics in use was a cellulose fiber in phenolics in 1908.
 Usage includes applications where energy absorption is important, such as insulation, noise absorbing panels, or collapsable areas in automobiles.

 Natural fibers can have different advantages over synthetic reinforcing fibers.
 Most notably they are biodegradable and renewable.
 Additionally, they often have low densities and lower processing costs than synthetic materials.
 Design issues with natural fiber-reinforced composites include poor strength (natural fibers are not as strong as glass fibers) and difficulty with actually bonding the fibers and the matrix.
 Hydrophobic polymer matrices offer insufficient adhesion for hydrophilic fibers.